 - Project outcomes evaluated and reported to all stakeholders

-- Accredited by Industrial Cadets at the Gold Level (www.industrialcadets.org.uk)
+- Accredited by Industrial Cadets at Silver Level and some at Gold Level

 The duration of the project phase allows flexibility in terms of timing during the academic year, which will enhance and assist school/company participation.
 This is a change from the traditional 6 month EES programme.